davamini/rtx_3070_bhphoto/README.md

 # rtx_3070_bhphoto
-Searches for RTX 3070 availability given the provided urls
+Searches for RTX 3070 availability given the provided urls.

 ## To Do:
 CD into the rtx_3070_bhphoto folder.